 Soaring power costs also make this a less viable option, especially given a recent Finder.com.au survey that revealed 23% of people admitted to leaving their air conditioner on all day when they’re not home.

 As Australians collectively spend over $2 billion during summer on air conditioning, these costs can quickly mount up.

-Coolzy, on the other hand, uses so little energy and has such a small amount of greenhouse-sensitive refrigerant, you can now cool your little friend all day without it being on your conscience.
+Coolzy, on the other hand, uses so little energy and has such a small amount of climate-friendly refrigerant, you can now cool your little friend all day without it being on your conscience.
 Plus with 75% less power than the smallest standard air conditioners, you can keep them cool for less than $1 a day, or far less with even the smallest solar panels.

 Portable Air Con Solutions for Pets